 Avere Verb

-Avere is a verb that refers to have or possessing something.
+Avere is a verb that refers to having or possessing something.
 In Italian grammar, “avere” is an important verb meaning “to have.”
 The verb is used to show that something has something.

 It is commonly used to represent ownership, age, and physical sensations.
 It is an auxiliary verb used in the formation of compound tenses.
 Avere is one of the primary verbs to learn while beginners start learning italian.
 It is irregular, meaning its conjugation does not follow standard patterns.
 But while you become familiar with these verbs, it will be easy to use them in everyday communication.